Why You Need a Cell Phone

 Bringing a Cell Phone to Croatia

 If you do have a GSM phone you can use it in Croatia1) if you set it up for international roaming.
 This is an expensive way to make and receive calls as you pay two companies: your home cellphone company and the local Croatian network.
 If you do choose international roaming, you may need to set it up before you leave home.
 Check your user's manual for how to select a local network.

-or2) if you buy a SIM card in Croatia and your phone is unlocked.
+2) if you buy a SIM card in Croatia and your phone is unlocked.
 This is the cheapest alternative.
-Each of the local cellphone networks above provides a start-up package that includes a SIM card, phone number, user manual etc. for about 25Kn.
-Cheap!
-For about 35 Kn you can get 1000 minutes of talk time and a data connection of 1 giga but WiFi access has become so ubiquitous that it's usually not necessary.
+Each of the local cellphone networks above provides a start-up package that includes a SIM card, phone number, user manual etc. For about $10 you can get 200 minutes of local calls and a data connection of 10GB which is more than enough for web surfing, maps and music especially since WiFi is ubiquitous.
 See more on WiFi access.